Happiness … And How the Wedding Industry is Lying to You.

 Almost every “… remember when” story is coupled with experiences we‘ve had, rather than the items or things we acquired along the way.
-Physical things may last a long time, but it’s experiences that resonate with the life we live everyday.
-So below are a list of 15 tips that steer away from “the materialism of a wedding day” and focus more on “the experience of getting married together”.
+Physical things may last a long time, but its experiences that resonate with the life we live every day.
+So below is a list of 15 tips that steer away from “the materialism of a wedding day” and focus more on “the experience of getting married together”.

 - Connect with each other during morning preps.
 Share cards, personalised gifts or even just text messages – build anticipation for what’s to come.

-- Think about who you want to share your morning preperations with.
+- Think about who you want to share your morning preparations with.
 Your experience will change depending on who and how many people are getting ready with you.

-- You and your to be husband will spend over half of your wedding day apart.
+- You and your husband-to-be will spend over half of your wedding day apart.
 (Funny, but true).
 Have a ‘First Look’.
 It means you’ll spend more time together throughout the day, and with your guests after the ceremony.

 - Write vows that really mean something to you.
 “Words are, of course, the most powerful drug used by mankind” as Rudyard Kipling once said